-- 10.1 To facilitate a consistent approach to internal audit across all SFIs within a group or holding company structure, the Board of each SFI should ensure that either: - The SFI has its own internal audit function, which should be accountable to the Board and report to the group or holding company's Head of Internal Audit; or - ii.
-The group or holding company's internal audit unit performs internal audit activities of sufficient scope to enable the Board to satisfy its fiduciary and legal responsibilities. - 10.2 The Board of each SFI in a group or holding company structure remains responsible for ensuring that the institution's senior management establish and maintain an adequate, effective and efficient internal control system and processes. - 10.3 The group or holding company's internal audit unit should determine the audit scope for the SFI and report functionally to the institution's Audit Committee and to the group or holding company's Head of Internal Audit. - 10.4 The Head of Internal Audit at the level of the parent company should define the group or holding company's internal audit strategy.
-Additionally, they should determine the organisation of the internal audit function, both at the parent and subsidiary levels (in consultation with the respective entities' Board and in accordance with any applicable laws), and formulate the internal audit principles, which include the audit methodology and quality assurance measures. - 10.5 The Board and senior management of the parent company has the overall responsibility for ensuring that an adequate and effective internal audit function is established across the group or holding company structure.
+42. To facilitate a consistent approach to internal audit across all SFIs within a group or holding company structure, the Board of each SFI should ensure that either:

+- The SFI has its own internal audit function, which should be accountable to the Board and report to the group or holding company's Head of Internal Audit; or - ii.
+The group or holding company's internal audit unit performs internal audit activities of sufficient scope to enable the Board to satisfy its fiduciary and legal responsibilities. - 43.
+The Board of each SFI in a group or holding company structure remains responsible for ensuring that the institution's senior management establish and maintain an adequate, effective and efficient internal control system and processes. - 44.
+The group or holding company's internal audit unit should determine the audit scope for the SFI and report functionally to the institution's Audit Committee and to the group or holding company's Head of Internal Audit. - 45.
+The Head of Internal Audit at the level of the parent company should define the group or holding company's internal audit strategy.
+Additionally, they should determine the organisation of the internal audit function, both at the parent and subsidiary levels (in consultation with the respective entities' Board and in accordance with any applicable laws), and formulate the internal audit principles, which include the audit methodology and quality assurance measures. - 46.
+The Board and senior management of the parent company has the overall responsibility for ensuring that an adequate and effective internal audit function is established across the group or holding company structure.
 They are also responsible for ensuring that internal audit policies and mechanisms are appropriate to the structure, business activities and risk of all of the components of the group or holding company.

-11. DUTY OF CARE OF INTERNAL AUDITORS
+DUTY OF CARE OF INTERNAL AUDITORS

-- 11.1 Internal audits should be performed with proficiency and due professional care.
-The Head of Internal Audit should ensure that the educational background of the internal audit staff are appropriate. - 11.2 The Head of the Internal Audit unit should ensure that internal auditors acquire appropriate on-going training in order to examine all areas in which the SFI operates.
+47. Internal audits should be performed with proficiency and due professional care.
+The Head of Internal Audit8 should ensure that the educational background of the internal audit staff are appropriate.